ksu-cs-textbooks/cc210/content/04-conditionals/06-java/03-variable-scope.md

 }
 ```

-This example will compile and run without any problems, since the variable `y` is initialized in both blocks of the **If-Else** statement.
+This example will compile and run without any problems, since the variable `y` is initialized in both blocks of the **if-else** statement.
 In short, there is no possible execution path that does not initialize `y`, so it is accepted by the compiler.

 ## Accessing Inside a Code Block